 The recent years have brought a boom in renovating and building activities of traditional architecture in Korea.
 Relatively unknown abroad, interest has increased and Korea is actively trying to promote its century-old building culture.
-In the midst of the Hanok boom, we have remodeled a Hanok in Myeong-Ryun neighborhood in Seoul as a joint office for Hanok construction cooperative ‘Chamooree’ and architecture office ‘Urban Detail-Seoul’ and hope to contribute to a healthy architecture culture in Korea, embracing both modern and traditional elements.
+In the midst of the Hanok boom, we have remodeled a Hanok in Myeong-Ryun neighborhood in Seoul as a joint office for Hanok construction cooperative ‘Chamooree’ and architecture office ‘Urban Detail-Seoul’ and hope to contribute to a healthy architecture culture in Korea, embracing both traditional and modern elements like the water heaters installed for which you can hire water heater experts for this job.

 The traditional Korean house called Hanok and shares common characteristics with its Chinese and Japanese counterparts but has developed very distinct characteristics due to climatic and cultural circumstances.
 In old Korea every type of building such as residential, representative and religious buildings, were built with basically the same techniques and materials.
-The materials include stones in the foundation, a wooden skeleton with walls made of clay and tiles or straw for the roof.
+The materials include stones in the foundation which according to AF Jones Stonemasons are great for that purpose, a wooden skeleton with walls made of clay and tiles or straw for the roof.

 The basic spaces of Hanok are ‘Bang’, which is a closed room with traditional wallpaper and a floor heating system called Ondol, ‘Daechong’, the representative main hall with a wooden floor and visible structure, and ‘Bueok’, the kitchen with fireplaces that contribute to the heating system.
 Also important in the spatial understanding is the courtyard, the ‘Madang’, which has always used to be a semi-private space for both housework and social interaction.

 Most of the remaining Hanok in the capital Seoul, besides the main palaces and temples, date back to the 50’s and early 60’s and partly to the Japanese colonial period.
 Thus, they are not architecture of the last Korean kingdom Jeoson and therefore often not considered as truly traditional architecture.
-Nonetheless, the construction method basically remained unchanged; modifications were mainly made to the heating system and interior materials.
+Nonetheless, the construction method basically remained unchanged; modifications were mainly made to the heating system using wall mounted oil filled radiators and interior materials.

 The ‘chamooree’ & ‘Urban Detail – Seoul’ office in Myeong-Ryun neighborhood is a typical urban Hanok, probably dating back to the 1930’s, which would out the original construction in the Japanese colonial period.
 It had already undergone several renovations, which left little of the original interior, but the main structure was original and in a relatively good shape.